 The role of the modern campus CIO

-Christopher Markham, associate vice president and chief information officer (CIO) at SUNY Empire State College, is currently leading the largest digital and business process transformation his institution has ever seen, which includes the simultaneous implementation of constituent relationship management (CRM) systems for enrolment, advising, and advancement, in addition to several other student-focused technology implementations.
+Christopher Markham, associate vice president and chief information officer (CIO) at SUNY Empire State College, is currently leading the largest digital and business process transformation his institution has ever seen, which includes the simultaneous implementation of constituent relationship management (CRM) systems for enrollment, advising, and advancement, in addition to several other student-focused technology implementations.

 In this interview, Markham weighs in on a range of challenges in his role as a CIO in higher education.

 Q: How has the role of the higher ed CIO evolved?

 A: It's incredibly complex and challenging.
 Anybody that tells you differently is either not completely engaged, not leading, or they're misinforming to you.
 The role of a CIO in higher education in many ways rhymes with the rapidly evolving roles of IT leaders the world saw from the 1980s to the early 2000s, where if you weren't gaining experience in new tech leadership roles every 12 to 18 months either within your institution or at different ones, the understanding was that there was something wrong with you.
 That was the stigma in Silicon Valley because the rate of change in technology and enterprise was so fast.

 The pace of change is even faster now.
 Whereas I think what happened is the ‘80s and ‘90s were the Wild West for the tech industry and things have been kind of reined in since then.
 There are some remnants of that culture, and I think the turnover is a little higher in the role of CIOs, at least in the CIOs who are expected to be change agents.
 Nobody wants to be that CIO who claims to have 20 years’ experience at one institution, but really only has five years’ experience four times.
 I think it’s easy to make this mistake.
 There’s no substitute for experience, and breadth and depth of experience are both needed.